Vikas0693/kudvenkat-angular/readme-tutorial.md

     d)dynamic import of EmployeeModule is done in app-routing.module e)forChild is used in employee-routing.module as it throws errors that forRoot should be used only once. f)Verify in source tab of network panel in developer tools of chrome

+Video 37: Other than Eager and Lazy loading there is preloading strategy
+    a)*On initial app start page is loaded eagerly as we know app.module is always eager so while user interacts with eagerly loaded app , lazy loaded modules are downloaded in background after initial startup bundle is downloaded. b)Add PreloadAllModules to forRoot of Router in app-routing.module c)So no point of preloading if we dont have any lazy loading configurations